For a faster, more profitable home sale

 Avoid decorating the bathroom with strong water elements, such as pictures of waterfalls or turbulent ocean scenes.
 There is already a strong water element in the bathroom.

-Don't use black and blue colors, as they will bolster the energy you need to keep under control.
+Don't use black and blue colors, as they'll bolster the energy you need to keep under control.

 The bedroom is one of the most important rooms in feng shui, because of all the time we spend there.
 While we sleep, we are relaxed and open to energy flowing around us.